WHERE WILL THE PROGRAM TAKE PLACE?

-The program will take place in various areas of the Museum’s complex at 800 F Street NW, Washington, DC 20004.
-All participants should enter through the Museum’s main entrance on F Street, NW.
+The program will take place in various areas of the Museum’s complex at 700 L’Enfant Plaza, SW, Washington, DC 20024.
+All participants should enter through the Museum’s main entrance.
 For details about directions and parking please visit our Getting Here page.

 Operation Secret Slumber is designed for children 9 to 13 years old.